majd-karoun/sticky-todo-notes/README.md

 ### Note Management
 - 🖱️ Double-click to edit note content
 - 🎨 Customizable colors with the circle color picker
-- 🖐️ Hold-to-drag notes around
+- 🖐️ Hold-to-drag notes around.you can drag multiple notes together by first hilighting an area with the mouse,then draging all the selected notes.
 - 🖊️ Click (B) for bolder text
 - ↘️ Resize Notes from the corner
 - 🗑️ Drag to Bin or use checkmark to delete